Gospel

 A Challenge For You

-This week, choose one ordinary task - like cooking a meal, commuting, or doing chores - and intentionally offer it to God as an act of faithful living.
-Pause once a day to thank Him for the 'quiet growth' He is doing in you, like He did in Jesus.
+This week, choose one ordinary activity - like cooking, commuting, or working - and intentionally offer it to God as an act of worship.
+Pause each day to thank Him for helping you grow, as He did with Jesus.
+Also, write down one way you see yourself growing in wisdom or strength, no matter how small.

 A Prayer of Response